Why 'NIMBYs' aren't the biggest obstacle to housing in Maine

 However, the letter was written in 1998.
 It shows that opposition to housing development is an ever-present theme in Maine.
 But it also shows that residents often derided as “NIMBYs” — or “not in my backyard” activists — most often have little power to stop big changes.

 Despite the complaints, that parcel of the shipyard was ultimately rezoned 25 years ago as a mixed-use area.
-That allowed for the residential and commercial developments that the current developer, PK Realty Management, are proposing just one lot over.
+Yard South developer PK Realty Management is close to submitting a proposal to rezone the area one lot over to allow similar residential and commercial developments.

 “What commonly happens is communities figure it out, and housing gets built,” said Scott Thistle, a spokesperson for MaineHousing, the state housing authority.